MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActivityAlert.md

 - Custom: An alert is created for the activities you specify with the Operation parameter.
 Typically, you don't need to use this value (if you don't use the Type parameter, and you specify the activities with the Operations parameter, the value Custom is automatically added to the Type property).

-- ElevationOfPrivilege: An alert is created for a predefined list of elevation of privilege activities (Operation parameter values).
-The activities are Add-RoleGroupMember, New-ManagementRoleAssignment, Add member to role., Update-RoleGroupMember, New-RoleGroup, Set-RoleGroup, Set-Mailbox, and Set-ManagementRoleEntry.
-You can't use the Operation parameter when you use the ElevationOfPrivilege value (on the New-ActivityAlert or Set-ActivityAlert cmdlets).
+- ElevationOfPrivilege: This value is being retired and if you use it no alert will be created.

 - SimpleAggregation: An alert is created based on the activities defined by the Operation and Condition parameters, the number of activities specified by the Threshold parameter, and the time period specified by the TimeWindow parameter.